-You will learn more about how small businesses are developed and discover how businesses promote themselves and keep their customers happy.
-You will learn how businesses manage both their finances and the people who work for them.
-You will link business theory to real life situations.
+- Learn about how small businesses are developed and discover how businesses promote themselves and keep their customers happy. - Learn how businesses manage both their finances and the people who work for them. - Develop your ability to link business theory to real life situations.